metabase/metabase/docs/users-guide/05-visualizing-results.md

 When you select the Map visualization setting, Metabase will automatically try and pick the best kind of map to use based on the table or result set you're currently looking at.
 Here are the maps that Metabase uses:

-- **United States Map** — Creating a map of the United States from your data requires your results to contain a column that contains states.
+- **United States Map** — Creating a map of the United States from your data requires your results to contain a column that contains names of states or two-letter state codes.
 This lets you do things like visualize the count of your users broken out by state, with darker states representing more users.
-- **Country Map** — To visualize your results in the format of a map of the world broken out by country, your result must contain a field with countries.
+- **World Map** — To visualize your results in the format of a map of the world broken out by country, your result must contain a column with two-letter country codes.
 (E.g., count of users by country.)

 ![Region map](images/visualizations/map.png)